-The Dubard family settled down as winemakers in the Bergerac region in the late ’70s.
-Their vines are situated on calcareous-clayish hillsides overlooking the right bank of the river Dordogne.
-With excellent South South-West exposure and a trellising system adapted to the spacing between rows, the grapes achieve balanced ripeness each year.
-Integrated farming techniques, including grass between vines, is environmentally responsible and helps to maintain the character of the terroir.
+The family settled down as growers and winemakers in Bergerac in the late 1970s.
+Their vines are situated on calcareous-clayish hillsides overlooking the right bank of the Dordogne river.
+With excellent south, south-west exposure and a moderate climate, the grapes achieve balanced ripeness each year.
+Certified sustainable farming methods, including grass between vines, promotion of biodiversity, water conversation, and carbon neutrality helps to maintain the character of the terroir.
+The result is a lineup of wines that outperform their humble price tag.

 View Producer Site